TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

             -m <manifest>      Required.
 Path to the image manifest to import.
             -f <file>          Required.
 Path to the image file to import.
             -q, --quiet        Disable progress bar.

+## PREPARE IMAGE SCRIPT

+Image creation basically involves a `zfs send` of a customized *and prepared* VM to a file for use in creating new VMs (along with a manifest file that captures metadata about the image).
+"Customized" means software in the VM is installed and setup as desired.
+"Prepared" means that the VM is cleaned up (e.g. host keys removed, log files removed or truncated, hardcoded IP information removed) and tools required for VM creation (e.g. zoneinit in SmartOS VMs, guest tools for Linux and Windows OSes) are layed down.

+As described above "imgadm create" has two modes: one where a prepare-image script is given for "imgadm create" to run (gated by VM snapshotting and rollback for safety); and another where one manually prepares and stops a VM before calling "imgadm create".
+This section describes prepare-image and guest requirements for the former.

+The given prepare-image script is run via the SmartOS mdata "sdc:operator-script" facility.
+This requires the guest tools in the VM to support "sdc:operator-script" (SmartOS zones running on SDC 7.0 platforms with OS-2515, from 24 Sep 2013, support this.)

+For orderly VM preparation, a prepare-image script must implement the following
+contract:

+1. The script starts out by setting:

+        mdata-put prepare-image:state running

+2. On successful completion it sets:

+        mdata-put prepare-image:state success

+3. On error it sets:

+        mdata-put prepare-image:state error
+        mdata-put prepare-image:error '... some error details ...'

+   These are not *required* as, obviously, `imgadm create` needs to reliably handle a prepare-image script *crash*.
+However setting these enables `imgadm create` to fail fast.

+4. Shutdown the VM when done.

+Preparing a VM for imaging is meant to be a quick activity.
+By default there is a 5 minute timeout on state transitions: (VM booted) -> running -> success or error -> (VM stopped).

 ## COMPATIBILITY NOTES